OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 <br>

-The error message indicates I have a merge conflict.
-But it helpfully hints at why this occurred!
-The files with conflicts will be moved to the Git Working Directory and identified with an orange U. The merge conflicts can be resolved, and the file/s can be saved, staged, and committed (see [here](http://ohi-science.org/data-science-training/collaborating.html#merge-conflicts) for help; fear not: merge conflicts seem intimidating when starting out on Git, but they are actually quite easy to deal with).
+The error message indicates I have a merge conflict, but it helpfully hints at why this occurred!
+The files with conflicts will be moved to the Git Working Directory and identified with an orange U. The merge conflicts can be resolved, and the file/s can be saved, staged, and committed (see [here](http://ohi-science.org/data-science-training/collaborating.html#merge-conflicts) for help).
+Fear not: merge conflicts seem intimidating when starting out on Git, but they are actually quite easy to deal with.

 <br>

 <center><img src="../assets/blog_images/merge_conflict.jpg" width="600px"></center>